-Facilitated by Glenda Janzen, MSW, LICSW.
-Contact Glenda directly for information about this Skills Training Group or to schedule an intake/assessment.
+Tuesday 3:30 – 5:30 pm Mixed gender.
+Facilitated by Cori Boehm-Peterson, MSW, LICSW.
+Contact HPCA’s Intake Line at 651.690.0953 x 0 or email@example.com for more information about this Skills Training Group or to schedule an intake/assessment.

 How we run our DBT Program

-We offer the traditional DBT skill group structure, meeting weekly for two hours, teaching skills, encouraging group member’s to track and report their skill use and observations about their Target Behaviors.
+We offer the traditional DBT skill group structure, meeting weekly for two hours, teaching skills, encouraging group members to track and report their skill use and observations about engaging in their identified Target Behaviors.
 We encourage the regular use of Diary Cards, skill commitments and the development of a mindfulness practice.
-In order to best facilitate learning and manage the limited time we have in our Skills Group, we limit process-based discussions and refer those issues to the member’s individual therapy.
+In order to best facilitate learning and manage the limited time we have in our Skills Group, we limit process-based discussions and refer those issues to the group participant’s individual DBT therapist.

-Coaching Calls are a unique part of certified DBT programs.
-We offer in between session contact or “coaching” to all of our DBT group members.
-Each DBT participant is encouraged to reach out for help when experiencing urges to engage in their Target Behaviors a way to interrupt their pattern of responding that has been identified as ineffective.
+Coaching Calls are a unique part of a certified DBT program.
+We offer in-between session contact or “coaching” to all of our DBT group members.
+Each DBT participant is encouraged to reach out for help when experiencing urges to engage in their identified Target Behavior(s) as a way to interrupt their pattern of responding that has been identified as ineffective.
 DBT participants have access to Coaching Calls 24/7.
-The members of our DBT Case Consultation Team rotate being available 8pm to 8am Monday through Friday and weekends for Coaching Calls.
+The members of our DBT Case Consultation Team rotate being available 8 pm to 8 am Monday through Friday and weekends for Coaching Calls.
 DBT participants will be fully oriented to the details of Coaching Calls as they enter our DBT program.
-This service is only available to our active DBT clients in Individual DBT Therapy and Skills Training Groups.
+This service is only available to current DBT clients.

 All of HPCA’s Individual DBT Therapists provide individual DBT therapy focused on identified Target Behaviors, secondary behaviors and details gleaned through Behavior Chain Analyses.
 We assist clients in identifying their specific Target Behaviors based on a hierarchy and personalize the Diary Card to track them as a way to interrupt the pattern and introduce more effective responses (e.g. chemical use, overspending, giving up, fighting, etc.).